stokedDev/freeCodeCampJSProjects/README.md

 # freeCodeCampJSProjects
-These are my JS projects that earned me my JavaScript Data Structures and Algorithms certification.
+These are my JS projects that earned me my JavaScript Algorithms and Data Structures certification after over 200 hours of practical learning via the freeCodeCamp curriculum.